Overview of ThinPrint Line Printer Daemon

 Configuration of the ThinPrint LPD

-After installing the ThinPrint Engine in the print server role, the ThinPrint LPD is initially deactivated and must be activated manually.
+After installing the ThinPrint Engine in the print server role, the ThinPrint LPD is initially disabled and must be enabled manually.

-• To activate the service, tick the checkbox at the top and confirm with Apply.
+- To enable the service, tick the checkbox at the top and confirm with Apply.

 If no further restrictions are desired, the printers can be configured in the ERP system.